troglobit/smcroute/README.md

 should be maintained and/or no proper IGMP or MLD signaling exists.

 Multicast routes exist in the UNIX kernel as long as a multicast routing daemon runs.
-On Linux, multiple multicast routers run simltaneously on different multicast routing tables.
-To run `smcrouted` and `mrouted`, set the former to use a routing table other than the default.
+On Linux, multiple multicast routers can run simltaneously using different multicast routing tables.

 Features